Minoru/blog.tty8.org/about.markdown

 created new Debiania, the site you're reading right now.

 Goals are the same — keep posting tech-related entries, not only about Debian, but also about programming and CS overall.
-All the entries from the old blog are moved to the new one, just to keep it all in one place.
+I don't think Blogger will ever delete my old blog, but just in case, [here][archive]'s a browseable copy, created as described [here][httrack_recipe].

 New Debiania has much simpler interface which is mostly inspired by [Edward Z.
 Yang](http://blog.ezyang.com)'s and [James Hague](http://prog21.dadgum.com)'s